ketnas/fashion-test/README.md

-# Mask R-CNN for Object Detection and Segmentation and Deepfashion2
+# Mask R-CNN and Deepfashion2 for Cloth Detection and Segmentation

 Use demo.ipynb in google colab to run with the pre-trained model